Heuristics for Inequality minimization in PageRank values

-In this experiment we study the minimization of Gini coefficient of PageRank values on a number of graphs, using six different deterministic heuristics for adding edges to the graph.
+We now study minimization of Gini coefficient of PageRank values on a number of graphs, using six different deterministic heuristics for adding edges to the graph.
 First, the PageRank of each vertex is computed in the original graph, and the original Gini coefficient is obtained.
 A heuristic is then run to obtain the most suitable edge to be added.
 After this edge is added, the same heuristic is run again.
 For each heuristic $1000$ edges are added.
 We plot the variation of Gini coefficient with each added edge for each heuristic.

-Our first heuristic, \textbf{edgeInsertCxrx}, adds an edge between the highest contributing vertex to the lowest rank vertex.
+Our first heuristic, \textbf{Cxrx}, adds an edge between the highest contributing vertex to the lowest rank vertex.
 The idea behind this heuristic is to provide the highest possible increase in rank to the lowest rank vertex.
 We obtained the highest contributing vertex by finding the vertex with highest $R/(d+1)$ value.

-The second heuristic called \textbf{edgeInsertCxSx} is based on the idea of providing the highest possible increase in rank to a vertex which directly or indirectly links to many other vertices (so that it increases the rank of a large number of other vertices as well).
+The second heuristic, which we refer to as \textbf{CxSx}, is based on the idea of providing the highest possible increase in rank to a vertex which directly or indirectly links to many other vertices (so that it increases the rank of a large number of other vertices as well).
 This is achieved by adding an edge from the highest contributing vertex to the vertex with highest reverse PageRank.
 Here, the reverse PageRank of a vertex is obtained by reversing (transposing) the graph, and calculating the PageRanks.

-The third heuristic called \textbf{edgeInsertCxSr} is an extension of \textbf{edgeInsertCxSx}, and it prioritizes increasing the rank of vertices which link (directly or indirectly) to a large number of vertices having a low PageRank score.
+The third heuristic called \textbf{CxSr} is an extension of \textbf{CxSx}, and it prioritizes increasing the rank of vertices which link (directly or indirectly) to a large number of vertices having a low PageRank score.
 This is done by calculating a modified reverse PageRank, that prioritizes contribution from vertices with low forward PageRank.
-Here, the reverse rank of each vertex is calculated as $r_u = \alpha R_u r_v / d_v + (1-\alpha)/N$, where $r_u$ is the reverse rank of a given vertex and $R_u$ is its forward rank (precomputed), $r_v$ is the reverse rank of a target vertex and $d_v$ is its in-degree, $\alpha$ is the damping factor, and $N$ is the number of vertices in the graph.
+Here, the reverse rank of each vertex is calculated as $r_u = \alpha (1 - R_u) r_v / d_v + (1-\alpha)/N$, where $r_u$ is the reverse rank of a given vertex and $R_u$ is its forward rank (precomputed), $r_v$ is the reverse rank of a target vertex and $d_v$ is its in-degree, $\alpha$ is the damping factor, and $N$ is the number of vertices in the graph.